 Other examples of hospital negligence claims include surgery errors, issues around consent, and accidents when a patient is on hospital grounds.

-A few examples of common hospital medical negligence cases include:
+A few examples of common hospital negligence cases include:

-Accident and Emergency medical negligence claims come from attendances at A&E that go wrong.
-They are a common cause of medical negligence claims and include missing a fracture on an X-Ray or failing to diagnose a stroke.
+Accident and Emergency negligence claims come from attendances at A&E that go wrong.
+They are a common cause of compensation claims and include missing a fracture on an X-Ray or failing to diagnose a stroke.

 Missing the signs of sepsis